andregopichan/Java/README.md

 # Java
-All my Java projects I have done
+All my Java projects I have done, so far simple code